flatychen/springAppm/README.md

 # springAppm
 * a simple java web architecture base spring
-* it is my best pritice for spring
+* it is my best practice for spring
 * haha...